HarshaVardhan3112/Mouse-Slide-Navigator/README.md

-# Mouse-Slide-Navigator
+# Mouse Presentation Control

-Here’s a description you can use for your GitHub repository:

-Mouse-Presentation-Control is a simple AutoHotkey script designed to enhance your presentation experience by turning your wireless mouse into a slide navigation tool.

-With this script, you can:
+This AutoHotkey script allows you to control your presentation slides using your wireless mouse.
+With this tool, you can move freely around the stage and focus on engaging your audience instead of worrying about your keyboard or presentation remote.

+## Features:
-Use the left mouse button to move to the next slide.
+- **Left-click**: Move to the next slide.
-Use the right mouse button to move to the previous slide.
+- **Right-click**: Move to the previous slide.
-No need for a presentation remote or to rely on the keyboard—just control your slides from anywhere in the room, allowing you to focus entirely on engaging your audience.

-# Features:

-Toggle slide control mode with a customizable keyboard shortcut.
-Works with any wireless mouse, no extra hardware needed.
-Easy-to-use and lightweight solution for presenters of all levels.
+- **Toggle presentation mode**: Press **Ctrl + Alt + P** to enable or disable the slide control feature.

+No extra devices are required—just your mouse and this simple script.

-How to Use:
+## How to Use:
+1. Download and install **AutoHotkey** from [https://www.autohotkey.com/](https://www.autohotkey.com/).
+2. Save the script as a `.ahk` file.
+3. Run the script by double-clicking the `.ahk` file.

-Press Ctrl + Alt + P to enable slide navigation.
+4. Press **Ctrl + Alt + P** to toggle presentation mode on or off.
-Left-click for the next slide, right-click for the previous one.
-Press the shortcut again to disable the feature.
+5. Once activated, use **Left-click** to move forward and **Right-click** to go backward through your slides.

+## Benefits:
+- Free yourself from standing near your laptop or relying on someone else to change the slides.
+- Ideal for presentations in classrooms, meetings, or conferences.
+- Works with any wireless mouse—no additional hardware needed.

-Feel free to use and modify the script for your own presentations!
+Feel free to modify the script to suit your needs or integrate it into your own projects.